ToolShedTested

 Why does my drill stall only when driving long screws?

-Long screws create more friction as they penetrate deeper.
-Switch to Speed 1 for maximum torque, increase the clutch setting, and make sure you’re using a properly sized driver bit that seats fully in the screw head.
+Long screws create more friction as they penetrate deeper -- the thread surface in contact with the material increases with every revolution.
+Switch to Speed 1 for maximum torque, increase the clutch setting, and make sure you're using a properly sized driver bit that seats fully in the screw head.
+Pre-drilling a pilot hole slightly smaller than the screw's minor diameter reduces the friction dramatically and is the right approach for any screw longer than 2.5 inches in hardwood.

 Can a bad chuck cause stalling?

-A slipping chuck won’t technically stall the motor, but it will stop the bit from turning—which looks and feels the same.
-Tighten the chuck firmly and make sure the bit shank is clean and straight.
+A slipping chuck won't technically stall the motor, but it will stop the bit from turning -- which looks and feels exactly the same.
+Tighten the chuck firmly and make sure the bit shank is clean, straight, and fully seated.
+If the chuck continues to slip after tightening, the internal jaws may be worn or contaminated.
+Remove the bit, inspect the jaws for debris or damage, and clean with compressed air.
+A keyless chuck that no longer grips reliably should be replaced -- chuck replacement is a straightforward repair on most drills.

 Should I oil my drill to prevent stalling?